 3. The wind is preeetty painful.

-Somehow between tandem 1 and tandem 2 (there were almost 9 years between them), I completely forgot how hard the wind slaps when you’re falling from 13,500’ AGL at 120 MPH.
+Somehow between tandem 1 and tandem 2 (there were almost a decade between them), I completely forgot how hard the wind slaps when you’re falling from 13,500’ AGL at 120 MPH.
 It took me completely by surprise on my most recent tandem, and I lost posture and ended up choking and unable to breathe.
 Since then, I have learned to keep my head arched up, breathe through my mouth and not my nose, grit my teeth together, and smile.
 It helps a LOT.
 I still don’t love the wind in freefall, and I am counting down the jumps until I am allowed to wear a full face shield.
 But I can handle it a lot better now.

 4. It’s actually really safe.